MSX Assembly Page

 otir

-Note that since VDP programming can be very tight, especially on screensplits, you often need the fastest solution possible.
+Note that since speed can be important when programming the VDP, especially in screensplits, you often need the fastest solution possible.
 In that case, consider unrolling the OTIR to OUTIs as discussed in the Fast Loops article.

 Status register access

-Aside from the normal registers there are also the status registers.
-Those can only be read, although in some cases status bits get reset when they’re read.
-The status registers are usually referred to as s#number, for example s#0 (being the default status register), and they contain information about interrupts, sprite status, and also the VDP ID number with which you can identify what type of VDP it is (the v9938 has ID 0, the v9958 has ID 2, and the mysterious v9948 probably had ID 1).
+Besides the normal registers, there are also status registers.
+These can only be read, although some status bits are reset when they’re read.
+The status registers are usually referred to as s#<number>, for example s#0 (the first status register), and they contain information about interrupts, sprite status, and also the VDP ID number with which can identify the VDP type.
+(The V9938 has ID 0, the V9958 has ID 2.
+The TMS9918 doesn’t have it.)

-In order to read a status register one needs to write the number of the status register in r#15, and after that the status register’s value can be read from port #99:
+In order to read a status register, write the number of the status register in r#15, after which the status register’s value can be read from port #99:

 MSB 7 6 5 4 3 2 1 0 LSB

-An important thing to remember is that with the common BIOS interruptroutine enabled, s#0 must always be enabled.
-So if you select another status register, keep the interrupts disabled until after you’ve read it and selected back s#0.
-Also note that it is good practice to have the interrupts disabled for a time period as short as possible, in other words you shouldn’t poll for a certain status register while keeping the interrupts disabled.
-Switch back to s#0 and enable the ints regularly.
+An important thing to remember is that with the BIOS interrupt handler active, s#0 must always be selected.
+So if you select another status register, keep the interrupts disabled until you’ve read it and changed back to s#0.
+Also note that it is good practice to not keep the interrupts disabled for a prolonged period of time, like when polling a certain status register while keeping the interrupts disabled.
+Switch back to s#0 and enable the interrupts regularly.

 Some example code to read out a status register: